 Adult Birth Sibling Application for Disclosure

 Step 2: Following receipt of your application, the Virginia Department of Social Services Adoption Unit will assign the agency who facilitated your adoption to conduct the search.
-If you were adopted through CHS, we will receive your case assignment.
+If you were adopted through CHSVA, we will receive your case assignment.

 Full search and reunion when there hasn’t been any contact between the families since the adoption finalization.
 Download Form